therealmysteryman/udi-broadlink-pg3/README.md

 # udi-broadlink-poly
 My First Polyglot Node Server.
-This is very customized and not valuable to the public.
+This is very customized and not valueable to the public.